-Some children are vulnerable to extremist ideology and radicalisation.
-Protecting children from the risk of radicalisation is part of the school's wider safeguarding duties and is similar in nature to protecting children from other forms of harm and abuse.
-As such, the Designated Safeguarding Lead is responsible for the school's strategy for protecting children from those risks.
+Some children may be susceptible to extremist ideology and radicalisation.
+Protecting children from the risk of radicalisation is part of LAMP's wider safeguarding duties and is similar in nature to protecting children from other forms of harm and abuse.
+As such, the Designated Safeguarding Lead is responsible for LAMP's strategy for protecting children from those risks.